JakDaniels/MIOS/README.md

 defaults in a predictable way.
 By providing just the setting you want, in your own files, you *never* need to touch the default
 .ini files or those provided by OSGrid.
 Any customisations you provide using .ini overrides will be overlayed on top of the defaults.

-Hint: look in directory MIOS/Instances/.config/Overrides and  MIOS/Instances/[Instance Name]/Configs/Overrides
-This is where your put own OpenSim .ini file settings.

-So... here we go.... let's setup the default configs for OpenSim:
+So... here we go.... let's first setup the default configs for OpenSim:

 	# ./mios --os-config
 	Starting retrieval of config set 'standalone'...